gustavomts20/RepoAI/Fine-Tuning de LLMs com QLoRA/README.md

 ```
 <system>You are a helpful medical assistant.</system>
-<user>What are the precautions and contraindications for the use of β-blockers?</user>
+<user>Answer this question truthfully.
+What are the precautions and contraindications for the use of β-blockers?</user>
 <assistant>β-blockers must be used cautiously in decompensated heart failure and are contraindicated in cardiogenic shock...</assistant>
 ```